techbelle/the-little-mongodb-book/en/mongodb.markdown

 Think about it from the perspective of a driver developer.
 You want to save an object?
 Serialize it to JSON (technically BSON, but close enough) and send it to MongoDB.
 There is no property mapping or type mapping.
 This straightforwardness definitely flows to you, the end developer.

-TODO should there be a section on schema/document validation?
+AK-TODO should there be a section on schema/document validation?
 If so where?

 ## Writes ##
-TODO check if true, reframe One area where MongoDB can fit a specialized role is in logging.
+AK-TODO check if true, reframe One area where MongoDB can fit a specialized role is in logging.
 There are two aspects of MongoDB which make writes quite fast.
 First, you have an option to send a write command and have it return immediately without waiting for the write to be acknowledged.
 Secondly, you can control the write behavior with respect to data durability.
 These settings, in addition to specifying how many servers should get your data before being considered successful, are configurable per-write, giving you a great level of control over write performance and data durability.

-TODO do we want to promote capped collections?
+AK-TODO do we want to promote capped collections?
 In addition to these performance factors, log data is one of those data sets which can often take advantage of schema-less collections.
 Finally, MongoDB has something called a [capped collection](http://docs.mongodb.org/manual/core/capped-collections/).
 So far, all of the implicitly created collections we've created are just normal collections.
 We can create a capped collection by using the `db.createCollection` command and flagging it as capped:

 	//limit our capped collection to 1 megabyte db.createCollection('logs', {capped: true,